SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 ufw logging on
 ```

-If you are running the MasterNode server in Amazon AWS or if additional firewalls are in place, you need to allow incoming connections on port 9020/TCP
+If you are running the MasterNode server in Amazon AWS or if additional firewalls are in place, you need to allow incoming connections on port TCP **9020** from any IP address.

 ...